-As you can see, I’m a part of that 70 percent who prioritizes reviews when purchasing products.
+As you can see, Tallie is a part of that 70 percent who prioritizes reviews / customer experience when purchasing products.
 And I have to admit that I am too!
 This is because user reviews are typically unbiased and accurate, and paint a better picture of the quality of a product based on real use.

 UGC reduces eCommerce returns because it helps customers buy the correct product (in the correct size) to begin with.